ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 There's a failing test that for the age calculation helper.
 Can you figure out what is broken in the implementation or the test it is and resolve the problem?
 All zookeepers are really interested in what is going on here.

 // Your solution
+Ok!
+This is because of the fact that I mentioned as a note in Task2😬.
+So the `Math.round` method used in `useCalculatedAgeInYears` rounds the number to the nearest whole number which can be lower than the calculated value, so I changed it to `Math.ceil` which rounds up the number. ...and I ran the test again but it failed again!!
+The reason for this is that in the test, the birthdate is today and the difference is absolute 0 and won't be converted to 1, and this the ONLY exception for age calculation (unless some future IT Director want to test the function with a birthdate later than today😄).
+So I handled this tiny exception with a if statement in the `useCalculatedAgeInYears` and test passed successfully.

 ### Task 5: UI Fixing and Improvement